 The total revised for the design/build contract would be \$20,499,323.48.
 The proposed change order fee has been budgeted in ICTC FY 23/24 Budget.
 The proposed change order cost is within the existing funding threshold and no additional financial impact is anticipated.

-The Management Committee will meet on November 8, 2023, and it is anticipated that they will forward this item to the Commission for review and approval after public comment, if any:
+It is requested that the Management Committee forward this item to the Commission for review and approval after public comment, if any: